Market Analysts see Oracle Corp. [ORCL] falling to $126. Time to buy?

 Sponsored

-Oracle previews the first of a series of OCI Generative AI Agents to transform data-driven decision making.
+Oracle Health and Children’s National Hospital announced the winners of the third annual Bear Institute Pediatric Accelerator Challenge for Kids (Bear PACK), a start-up competition aimed at fostering digital health innovation for children.
+The winners – Bend Health Inc., Kismet Health, RareCareNow, and Thynk Inc. – were recognized across four innovation tracks for their efforts to improve child health outcomes, enhance the care experience for patients, families, and clinicians, and reduce the cost of care for patients and health systems.

-The daily chart for ORCL points out that the company has recorded -1.93% loss over the past six months.
+Oracle Corp. stock has also gained 2.32% of its value over the past 7 days.
+However, ORCL stock has inclined by 8.91% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 1.70% and gained 10.40% year-on date.

-If we look at the average trading volume of 9.22M shares, ORCL reached to a volume of 6990399 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ORCL stock reached $319.95 billion, with 2.71 billion shares outstanding and 1.60 billion shares in the current float.
+Compared to the average trading volume of 9.31M shares, ORCL reached a trading volume of 6617796 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Oracle Corp.
+Here’s what leading stock market gurus have to say about Oracle Corp.
 [ORCL]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ORCL shares is $125.14 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ORCL stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.